applebuddy/TOEIC-Speaking-Study/README.md

 ## Q8

+When am i going to the Architecture and Design Expo, and when does it end?

+- You are going to the Architecture and Design Expo at 9:00 A.M. on Tuesday. and it ends at 4:30 P.M.

 I heard that you offer a hiking trip.
 When is this trip, and how much is it?

 - the hiking trips is every day from monday to friday. it start at 8:30 A.M. and cost 10 dollars per person.